ZucchiniTang/Behavioral_cloning/writeup.md

 ####1.
 Submission includes all required files and can be used to run the simulator in autonomous mode

 My project includes the following files:
-* model.ipynb containing the script to create and train the model
+* model2.py containing the script to create and train the model
 * drive.py for driving the car in autonomous mode
 * model2.h5 containing a trained convolution neural network
 * writeup_report.md or writeup_report.pdf summarizing the results